 Registration will enable the submission to be logged and an initial evaluation made as to the validity and suitability of the provision for progression to full evaluation.
 At this stage the submission may be rejected where it is evident that suitable information has not been provided for it to progress to full evaluation, in which case a report detailing why it has been rejected will be provided.
 NB – this will be where it is clear that various criteria have not been met or would not stand up to relevant scrutiny, rather than a minor issue such as missing/incomplete evidence and/or documentation.

 Where a submission is recognised as suitable to continue to full evaluation, the applicant will be notified and invoiced for the evaluation fee plus travel and subsistence costs for the site/course visit, which is a required part of the evaluation process.
 Full evaluation for recognition will only proceed on receipt of the invoiced fees.
-The remaining 50% fee will be invoiced following the site visit and recognition can only be granted following payment of all fees.
+The site visit and recognition can only be granted following payment of all fees.

 It is understood that courses developed to meet a specific industry need may be adapted to provide bespoke solutions for individual companies.
 It is also possible for a submission to be made for multiple different courses, where certain organisational information and processes would be the same, i.e. with regard to Criteria 7, 11, 14, 15 and 16.
 In either of these instances where such submissions are to be made, the company should contact the MNTB beforehand to confirm the process, proforma details and costs.
 Companies wishing to have more than five courses recognised may wish to consider centre recognition, which may be of greater value and suitability in both commercial and cost benefit.

-Costs
+UK Costs

 1. Registration fee - £250 (plus VAT as applicable) (no charge to UK Chamber of Shipping members)